North Korea, South Korea agree to end war, denuclearize

-GOYANG, South Korea --North Korea and South Korea have agreed to denuclearize the peninsula and officially end the war between the two nations that began in 1950.
+GOYANG, South Korea --North Korea and South Korea have agreed to denuclearize the peninsula and later this year formally end the war between the two nations that began in 1950.

-The nations signed an armistice when the fighting ended in 1953.
+The nations signed an armistice when the fighting ended in 1953, but they've now agreed to pursue a proper peace agreement tied to the "common goal of realizing, through complete denuclearization, a nuclear-free Korean Peninsula."

 Kim Jong Un, the leader of North Korea, has pledged a "new history" with the South Koreans.
 Together with South Korean President Moon Jae-in, he has agreed to work on a permanent peace agreement and work toward a "complete denuclearization of the Korean peninsula."